adrianhurt/play-silhouette-credentials-seed/README.md

       mock=false
     }

+I've implemented `MailService` and `Mailer` to get it easier to use.

 ### Silhouette

 All the authentication and authorization functionalities are implemented using the [Silhouette authentication library](http://silhouette.mohiva.com).
 Please check the [documentation](http://silhouette.mohiva.com/docs) first.

 The main ideas you have to know to understand the code are:

-* Instead of using Dependency Injection for every required Silhouette variable, I've implemented a new superclass of `Environment` that has everything.
-Thanks to this other [template](https://github.com/KyleU/play-silhouette-postgres-async-seed).
+* Every controller extends `AuthController` that implements some useful utilities, such us the ability to use directly `SecuredAction`, `UnsecuredAction` and `UserAwareAction`
+* The `Auth` controller contains every action related with authentication or authorization.
 * I have used some implicit functions to use `LoginInfo` and `PasswordInfo` objects as simple `Strings` and vice versa.
 It makes clearer the code, but you have to remember that.
 You can check them at `app/utils/silhouette/Implicits.scala`.
-* The `Auth` controller contains every action related with authentication or authorization.

 Let's see some interesting files:

 * `app/models/User.scala`: the user class (with its login info: email and encrypted password).
-All the users are stored dynamically in a HashMap.
+For this example, all the users are stored dynamically in a HashMap.
 * `app/models/MailTokenUser.scala`: implements a token for the web page in case to reset a password or confirm a user's email during a sign up.
-All the tokens are stored dynamically in a HashMap.
+For this example, all the tokens are stored dynamically in a HashMap.
-* `app/utils/silhouette/AuthenticationEnvironment.scala`: extends the `Environment` provided by Silhouette adding every required stuff.
-* `app/utils/silhouette/AuthenticationController.scala`:  declares the Controller that gives all the required functionality for Silhouette library.
+* `app/utils/silhouette/Module.scala`: module that provides all the required classes for the Dependency Injection.
+* `app/utils/silhouette/AuthController.scala`: declares the Controller will extend all our controllers.
 * `app/utils/silhouette/UserService.scala`: simply retrieves a user from its corresponding LoginInfo.
 * `app/utils/silhouette/PasswordInfoDAO.scala`: simply retrieves and saves a user's PasswordInfo from its corresponding LoginInfo.
 * `app/utils/silhouette/MailTokenUserService.scala`: implements the corresponding MailTokenService[MailToken].
 * `app/utils/silhouette/Authorization.scala`: provides the corresponding `Authorization` classes.
 * `app/utils/ErrorHandler.scala`: with SecuredErrorHandler.

 ### Authentication